lasse-it/gymmaze/README.md

 A 2D game developed with Processing

 # Purpose
-This game was created as a part of a highschool competition at Aarhus Gymnasium (aarhustech.dk)
+This game was created as a part of a high school competition at Aarhus Gymnasium (aarhustech.dk)